Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Daniel Verley, a 26-year-old NYC science teacher, crashed a drone into the stands at the US Open tennis tournament at Louis Armstrong Stadium in Queens while attempting to photograph the Unisphere.
-He was charged with reckless endangerment and operating a drone in a NYC park outside a designated area.
-Outcome: 5 days community service with charges dismissed after 6 months of law-abiding behavior.
+26-year-old NYC science teacher crashed DJI Phantom into stands at US Open tennis tournament at Louis Armstrong Stadium in Queens.
+Charged with reckless endangerment and unauthorized operation in city park.
+Case resulted in 5 days community service with charges dismissed after 6 months law-abiding conduct.

 September 1, 2015Source